TazkiyaTech/quran-sdk/iOS/README.md

 Getting setup by means of [Swift Package Manager](https://swift.org/package-manager) is a simple two-step process, as follows:

-1. Add this library to your Xcode project's list of Swift packages by means of its URL, i.e. `git@github.com:TazkiyaTech/quran-sdk.git` or `https://github.com/TazkiyaTech/quran-sdk.git`.
+1. Add this library to your Xcode project's Swift package dependencies by means of its URL, i.e. `git@github.com:TazkiyaTech/quran-sdk.git` or `https://github.com/TazkiyaTech/quran-sdk.git`.
 2. Select the target(s) that you would like to add this Swift package to.